40 Things That Only Men Over 40 Know

-“By age 40, every man should know that we can't protect ourselves or prevent life's disappointments," says Fran Walfish, a family and relationship psychotherapist and author of The Self-Aware Parent.
+All the wisdom in the world won't ensure a guy complete-and-total success.
+A 40-something will face disappointments just like every man does—but he knows not to take it personally and instead puts it in perspective and gets on with his life.
+"By age 40, every man should know that we can't protect ourselves or prevent life's disappointments," says Fran Walfish, a family and relationship psychotherapist and author of The Self-Aware Parent.
 "The best we can do is equip ourselves with coping skills to deal with inevitable letdowns without raging into a furious tantrum or collapsing into depression."

 A 40-something guy has learned not to measure success based on what people think—whether a "congrats" from a boss or hundreds of Facebook Likes.
 Whether it's a professional accomplishment or personal achievement, he's learned that the things that have really mattered over the long-run were the ones he worked for and knew in his gut were important, regardless of what others said about it at the time.

-“By age 40, every man should be well practiced in open, honest self-evaluation and introspection.
+Guys in their 40s have a pretty good sense of who they are, what they like and don't.
+But they also know that they don't know everything.
+"By age 40, every man should be well practiced in open, honest self-evaluation and introspection.
 He should be comfortable examining his feelings so as not to automatically repeat mistakes of his past," says Walfish.
 "Self-awareness is comforting and leads to a calm state of mind."

-For more amazing advice for living smarter, looking better, feeling younger, and playing harder, sign up for our newsletter—delivered every day!
+For more amazing advice for living smarter, looking better, feeling younger, and playing harder, follow us on Facebook now!